 Adblock Plus allows you to specify a number of options to modify the behavior of a filter.
 These options should be separated with a comma (

 match-case are its options.
 Currently, the following options are supported:

-These determine which types of elements a filter can block (or whitelist in case of an exception rule).
+These determine which types of elements a filter can block (or allowlist in case of an exception rule).
 Multiple type options can be specified to indicate that the filter should be applied to several types of elements.
 Possible types include:

 script- external scripts loaded via the HTML script tag